-- Check your country’s official travel website for travel warnings and local details (see the list in our pdf checklist or infographic below).
+- Check your country’s official travel website for travel warnings and local details (see the list in our travel and security checklist pdf or infographic below).

 - If offered, register your travel with your government travel registry.

 - Check immunisation requirements well in advance of travelling.
-Some immunizations require a certain timeframe to be administered before departure and others may not be readily available.
+Some immunizations require a certain timeframe to be administered pre-departure and others may not be readily available.

 - Consider visiting a doctor who specialises in travel medicine.

-- If you’re on medication to take enough to cover your trip plus a week.
+- If you’re on medication, take enough to cover your trip plus a week.

 Pack a “Grab Bag”